Oyster Point Pharma

-Oyster Point Pharma, Inc. is an American biopharmaceutical based in Princeton, New Jersey, focusing on the development of pharmaceutical therapies to treat ophthalmic diseases.
+Oyster Point Pharma was an American biopharmaceutical company based in Princeton, New Jersey, focusing on the development of pharmaceutical therapies to treat ophthalmic diseases.
+It was acquired by Viatris in 2023.

-Products
+History

+The company was founded in 2015.

-The lead product of the company is Tyrvaya.
-In October 2021, it was the first nasal spray approved by Food and Drug Administration to treat dry eye syndrome.
+In October 2021, Tyrvaya was the first nasal spray approved by Food and Drug Administration to treat dry eye syndrome.
+This became the company's lead product.

-Initial public offering and stock history

 Prior to going public, Oyster Point Pharma operated at a loss of $16.5 million in 2018.

 In February 2019, still at clinical stage, the company raised $93 million in its Series B funding round.

 In October 2019, the company issued 5-million shares in the initial public offering with NASDAQ Global Select Market at the price of $16 per share with the first trading day on October 31.
+In January 2023 Viatris acquired Oyster Point Pharma in an all-cash deal.